Lots of sound and fury on US debt, but not a crisis — yet

 "We have now hit a point that we can't continue," McCarthy said Tuesday on Fox Business News.
 "Right now, we have to save America and stop the spending."

-House Republicans favor a path toward a balanced budget that their leaders — including McCarthy — have yet to publicly detail, while Biden wants to increase the borrowing cap without preconditions.
+House Republicans favor a path toward a balanced budget that their leaders — including McCarthy — have yet to publicly detail, while Biden wants to increase the borrowing cap without conditions.

 "I will not let anyone use the full faith and credit of the United States as a bargaining chip," Biden said in a Thursday speech in Virginia.
 "In the United States of America, we pay our debts.
 It took 200 years to accumulate that debt."

-One of the challenges in holding any negotiations is that Republicans have yet to embrace a set of policies.
-Some lawmakers have floated cuts to Social Security and Medicare, which McCarthy has rejected as he has publicly said he wants to identify waste in spending that can be cut.
+One of the challenges in holding negotiations is that Republicans have yet to embrace a set of policies.
+Some lawmakers floated cuts to Social Security and Medicare, which McCarthy rejected as he has publicly said he wants to identify waste in spending that can be cut.

-But basic math poses a problem for balancing the budget.
-If tax hikes, Social Security, Medicare, Medicaid, national security and veterans' support are off the table, every other government program would need to be cut by 85% to balance the budget in 10 years, according to the Committee for a Responsible Federal Budget, a fiscal watchdog.
+McCarthy has said it's reasonable to negotiate over the issue, but the White House stressed Friday that he has yet to identify cuts that would have support from the Republican majority, let alone the Democrat-controlled Senate and Biden.

-The debt is largely the gap between the taxes that people are willing to pay and the benefits they expect to receive from the government.
-Voters generally want minimal taxes, but they also want more Social Security, health care and other programs.
+"We haven't seen a plan from Republicans — what's their plan?"
+White House press secretary Kaine Jean-Pierre asked reporters at Friday's briefing.
+"They want to cut, cut, cut, but they're just saying this rhetoric that is incredibly dangerous."